Veil-Project/veil-project.github.io/collections/_posts/2019-03-01-meet-the-team-james-burden.md

 excerpt: 'In this article, we will get to know the Veil founder, James Burden'
 description: 'In this article, we will get to know the Veil founder, James Burden'
 ---
-This article is the first in a series of interviews with members of the Veil team, starting naturally with our project's founder, Mr. James Burden.
+This article is the first in a series of interviews with members of the Veil team, starting naturally with our project's founder, **Mr. James Burden**.

 ![](/uploads/team/4x13.jpg)